Brandon London: Statistics

-NFL career
+Professional career

 New York Giants

 London was originally signed in 2007 to the New York Giants practice squad, but was signed to the active roster on February 2, 2008.
-He was later released on August 30, 2008 during final cuts.
+He was later released on August 30, 2008, during final cuts.

 Miami Dolphins

 A day after being waived by the Giants, London was claimed off waivers by the Miami Dolphins on August 31, 2008.
 The team waived receiver Anthony Armstrong to make room for London.

 After a lackluster performance in the 2009 NFL preseason, London was waived by the Miami Dolphins on September 5, 2009.

 Pittsburgh Steelers

 London signed a future contract with the Pittsburgh Steelers on February 9, 2010.
 London was cut by the Pittsburgh Steelers on September 3, 2010.

-CFL career

 Montreal Alouettes

-Brandon London signed with the Montreal Alouettes of the Canadian Football League near the close of the 2010 CFL season.
+London signed with the Montreal Alouettes of the Canadian Football League (CFL) near the close of the 2010 CFL season.
 He did not play in any CFL games that season.
 In the 2011 season London played in all 18 games and scored his first CFL touchdown on September 11, 2011.
 Despite only playing in 12 games in the 2012 season he added more yardage and touchdowns than in his first season in the league.
-On March 18, 2013 the Alouettes signed London to a 3-year contract extension.
+On March 18, 2013, the Alouettes signed London to a 3-year contract extension.

-On June 4, 2015, London announced his retirement from the Canadian Football League.
+On June 4, 2015, London announced his retirement from the CFL.